zot4plan/Zot4Plan/README.md

 * A calendar that displays the chosen courses, divided by quarters.

-    - Users can add an additional academic year by clicking on the "+" button at the bottom of the calendar
+    - Users can add an additional academic year by clicking on the "Add Year" button at the top of the calendar.

-    - The additional year can be removed by clicking on the "-" button next to the year
+    - The additional year can be removed by clicking on the "-" button next to the year.

-* Major Requirement Tab 🔥
+* Major/Minor Requirements Tab 🔥
+    - Users can select up to three major and/or minor requirements.

-    - Each dropdown represents a section in the requirement
+    - Each dropdown represents a section in the requirement.

-    - Drag and drop feature that allows users to place the courses in the desired quarter(s)
+    - Drag and drop feature that allows users to place the courses in the desired quarter(s).

-    - A search engine that users can use to include any additional courses
+    - A search engine that users can use to search/include any additional courses.

 * General Education Requirement Tab ❄️

     - 10 main dropdowns - each represents a GE category.

-    - A combination of dropdown and search bar is implemented to help users find their courses in an efficient manner
+    - Each GE category dropdown contains courses that can be used to fulfill the requirement.

 * Card pop-up that exhibits necessary information of that particular course